Research and reports

 Some may just need help to relax.
 Others could need rehabilitation following a sports injury, or help to manage a long-term health condition.
 Feeling that you’re helping people in your profession is one of the great benefits of starting a massage therapy business.

-Read on for more reasons to become a massage therapist.
+Read on for more reasons to become a qualified massage therapist.

 If you’re setting up as self-employed, you get to set your hours of business and fit work around your other commitments – whether that’s family, another job, or studying.